Fields of environment, climate change, ecology, agriculture, food safety

 The Hungarian government presented the National Energy Strategy in 2020, which aims to achieve the full decarbonization of energy production in Hungary by 2050.
 This is in line with the European objectives.

-The majority of ELKH’s 11 research centers and 7 independent research institutes play an active role in research aimed at understanding the process of climate change, the investigation of the emerging changes, slowing the processes and facilitating the adaptation to unfavorable effects caused by the change in the climate.
+The majority of HUN-REN research institutions play an active role in understanding the process of climate change, investigating the emerging changes, mitigating these processes, and facilitating the adaptation to unfavorable effects caused by climate change.